bmdako/docker_demo/README.md

 1. Docker installed.
 2. The code downloaded locally (eg. using git).
-3. The project specific Node modules installed.
+3. The app specific Node modules installed.

 Beside installing Docker, these are thing we do with any other project anyways: